How To Turn Down an Interview (With Tips and Templates)

 Taking the interview could risk your current employment, a chance you are unwilling to take for the position.

-You have already gone through one or two rounds of interviews and you have lost interest in the job or company.
+You've already gone through one or two interview rounds and lost interest in the job or company.

 How to politely turn down an interview